 But how does this benefit ecommerce businesses?

 PPC is a very powerful tool for generating instant traffic to your ecommerce website if done correctly.
 Compared to SEO (Search Engine Optimisation) strategies that can take time to generate traffic to your ecommerce shop.
-If you are unfamiliar with SEO you can read an introduction to SEO for ecommerce here.
 Let’s discuss the types of PPC you can implement into your ecommerce business and why.

 PPC keyword research